sentry-demos/android/README.md

 2. NEGATIVE INDEX: **Unhandled Exception** of type NegativeArraySizeException
 3. HANDLED EXCEPTION: **Handled Exception** of type NumberFormatException
 4. APPLICATION NOT RESPONDING (ANR): **ApplicationNotResponding** Uses an infinite loop to crash the app after 5 seconds and reports event to Sentry.
-5. NATIVE CRASH: **Native Crash** of type SIGSEGV from native c++.
+5. NATIVE CRASH: **Native Crash** of type SIGSEGV from native C++.
 The Sentry NDK sends this to Sentry.io for symbolication

 ## GIF Android Java Exception